 Free and cheap webmaster tools and resources (alphabetically)

-Internet Seer: A website monitor that tries to hit your website hourly.
-If it can’t get through, it sends you an email notifying you that your site is down, as well as notification when it’s back up.
-It’s free when you sign up for the “Business Advisory Panel,” which basically means you have to fill out a long survey, then you receive a newsletter and monthly surveys via email (which you can safely ignore).
+its back up.
+Its free when you sign up for the Business Advisory Panel, which basically means you have to fill out a long survey, then you receive a newsletter and monthly surveys via email (which you can safely ignore).
 More-frequent pings can be purchased.
-The emailed “Weekly Performance Report” now carries a heavy load of promotional messages along with your website uptime statistics.
+The emailed Weekly Performance Report now carries a heavy load of promotional messages along with your website uptime statistics.
 The company is based in Thornton, Pennsylvania.

 MarketLeap: Three free search engine marketing tools: link popularity analysis, keyword search verification, and search engine index counts.
-With the increased importance of link popularity in getting high search engine rankings, the unique ability to compare your website’s link popularity with that of three competitive websites provides essential business intelligence.
+With the increased importance of link popularity in getting high search engine rankings, the unique ability to compare your websites link popularity with that of three competitive websites provides essential business intelligence.
 MarketLeap is based in San Francisco, California.

 NetMechanic: A bunch of useful free tools, including link checkers, HTML checkers, and an image file compressor.
 One-time samples and trials of certain products are free, after which they charge (and deserve) compensation.
-There is also a “free sample” search engine submitter reviewed above.
+There is also a free sample search engine submitter reviewed above.
 NetMechanic is based in Plano, Texas.

 phpBB: An open-source bulletin-board package for creating forums and online communities.
 The download is free, but you must be able to install a PHP script onto your server.
 Support is via online FAQ and user forums.
 The product is an international, open-source effort, but the project is based in Edmonton, Alberta, in Canada.

 WebCounter: A free website hit counter from www.digits.com, based in Irwin, Pennsylvania.
-Unlike other free counters, this simple, quick-loading counter carries no advertising message, and won’t plaster your site with banners or send spam to your visitors.
-To get the free counter, just provide a text link back to the provider’s website.
-Note that it’s just a hit counter.
+Unlike other free counters, this simple, quick-loading counter carries no advertising message, and wont plaster your site with banners or send spam to your visitors.
+To get the free counter, just provide a text link back to the providers website.
+Note that its just a hit counter.
 If you want traffic statistics, then this company offers a great commercial account starting at $35 per year which will give you more data than you could shake a stick at.

 Back to quick finder